Oh My Food Recipes

 Are prawn chips made out of shrimp?

-Yes, It is made of tapioca flour and shrimp or prawns.
+Yes, It is made of tapioca flour and shrimp or prawn flavoring.

 Where are shrimp chips from?

-Prawn crackers or shrimp chips are a common snack food throughout southeast Asia, but it originates from Indonesia.
+Prawn crackers or shrimp chips are a common snack throughout Southeast Asia, but it originates from Indonesia.

-Instructions for how to make homemade prawn or shrimp chips:
+Instructions for how to make homemade shrimp chips:

 vegetable oil in the pan top view